novusabeo/yangstarterpack/README.md

-# An Instance Of Responsive Video Gallery
+# An Instance Of Responsive Video Gallery By Moonpixel

 For Compiling Videos of Andrew Yangs Campaign
 With GIF Background and Custom CSS

-An Instance of Responsive Video Gallery By By Angela J. Holden
+An Instance of Responsive Video Gallery By Angela J. Holden

 https://github.com/angelajholden/responsivevideogallery